Skip to main content

 • Resources: Memory allocated

-When you create a sandbox from a template, Blaxel provisions a new instance with all the specifications defined in that template.
+When you create a sandbox from an image, Blaxel provisions a new instance with all the specifications defined in that image.

-1. Initial setup: Follow this guide to create your sandbox template for the first time.
-This process also creates your first sandbox instance using this template.
+1. Initial setup: Follow this guide to create your sandbox image for the first time.
+Use bl push to push the image to Blaxel, or bl deploy to push the image and also create a sandbox from it.

 2. Build phase: Your Dockerfile is used to create a container with all required tools and configurations.